Vellister/Python100DaysOfCode/Day 97 - Online Shop Mini eCommerce with Flask and Stripe/README.md

 Order Creation: Before redirecting to Stripe, an order with "Pending" status is created in the database.

-Payment Confirmation (Simulated Webhook): Instead of a complex, hard-to-deploy true webhook, the app uses a "fake webhook" strategy on the /success route.
-When Stripe redirects the user:
+Real-Time Payment Confirmation (Stripe Webhook): The application exposes a secure /stripe-webhook endpoint to listen for real-time events from Stripe.
+When a payment is successful, Stripe sends a checkout.session.completed event, which the app securely verifies and uses to:

-The app finds the user's last "Pending" order.
+Find the corresponding "Pending" order in the database.

-It updates the order status to "Completed".
+Update the order's status to "Completed".

-It clears the user's cart from the session.
+(The /success route simply thanks the user and clears their cart).

 4. Admin Dashboard
 Restricted Access: The /admin panel is fully secured using a custom @admin_required decorator, which rejects non-admin users and unauthenticated guests.